-- For organisations delivering services with a quality pathway of certification specified in Part 3, the combined total annual defined-term/ongoing funding for those services across the four Queensland Government departments listed above, determines the final quality pathway for the services. - The funding thresholds for 2022-23 are outlined below.
+- For organisations delivering services with a quality pathway of certification specified in Part 3, the combined total annual defined term/ongoing funding for those services across the three Queensland Government departments listed above, determines the final quality pathway for the services. - The funding thresholds for 2023-24 are outlined below.

-Total combined funding Applicable quality pathway More than \$275,000 pa Certification \$104,500 up to \$275,000 pa Self-assessment Less than \$104,500 pa Not required to demonstrate compliance
+Total combined funding Applicable quality pathway More than \$295,000 per annum Certification \$112,000 up to \$295,000 per annum Self-assessment Less than \$112,000 per annum Not required to demonstrate compliance

-The thresholds apply to funding for services that would normally be in-scope for certification.
+• The thresholds apply to funding for services that would normally be in-scope for certification.
 Organisations with funding that meets the threshold for self-assessment, that receive additional funding for service types that are specified in Part 3 as self-assessable, will only be required to undertake self-assessment.

-Example: An organisation that receives funding of \$90,000 for Targeted Family Support Services (in-scope for certification but meets funding threshold for self-assessment) as well as funding of \$220,000 for neighbourhood centre services (self-assessable), will only be required to undertake a self-assessment.
+Example: An organisation that receives funding of \$200,000 for Targeted Family Support Services (in-scope for certification but meets funding threshold for self-assessment) as well as funding of \$220,000 for neighbourhood centre services (self-assessable), will only be required to undertake a self-assessment.

-- The funding thresholds above also apply to organisations demonstrating compliance with HSQF through their accreditation under another set of quality standards (with or without a gap self-assessment) as follows: - Organisations that receive more than \$275,000 per annum in funding for service types for which other accreditation is accepted, are required to provide and keep evidence of their other accreditation (report and certificate) current with their funding department/s. - Organisations that receive \$104,500 up to \$275,000 per annum in funding for service types for which other accreditation is accepted, may only be required to complete a HSQF self-assessment where they do not already hold the other accreditation. - Organisations that receive less than \$104,500 per annum in funding for service types for which other accreditation is accepted, are not required to evidence their other accreditation to their funding department/s. - Funding thresholds are reviewed annually considering factors such as indexation and are published on the HSQF website.
-The 2022-23 funding thresholds are based on state indexation effective at 1 July 2022. - Changes in the funding levels or the types of services funded may change an organisation's quality pathway.
+- The funding thresholds above also apply to organisations demonstrating compliance with HSQF through their accreditation under another set of quality standards (with or without a gap self-assessment) as follows: - Organisations that receive more than \$295,000 per annum in funding for service types for which other accreditation is accepted, are required to provide and keep evidence of their other accreditation (report and certificate) current with their funding department/s. - Organisations that receive \$112,000 up to \$295,000 per annum in funding for service types for which other accreditation is accepted, may only be required to complete a HSQF self-assessment where they do not already hold the other accreditation. - Organisations that receive less than \$112,000 per annum in funding for service types for which other accreditation is accepted, are not required to evidence their other accreditation to their funding department/s. - Funding thresholds are reviewed annually considering factors such as indexation and are published on the HSQF website.
+The 2023-24 funding thresholds are based on state indexation effective at 1 July 2023. - Changes in the funding levels or the types of services funded may change an organisation's quality pathway.
 When changes occur, organisations should discuss HSQF implications with their contract officer.